clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/reporting/jobmanager/jobmanager.md

 2. Enter a **Name** for the parameter.
 3. Enter a **Value** for the parameter defined as name.

-Learn more about available parameters and values in the articles {% link_new Report names and parameters | features/reporting/jobmanager/jobmanager-examples.md %} and {% link_new JobManager examples | features/reporting/jobmanager/jobmanager-examples.md %}.
+Learn more about available parameters and values in the article {% link_new JobManager examples | features/reporting/jobmanager/jobmanager-examples.md %}.

 ### Set job processing dates